thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 27 February 2023
+### Daily Rundown on Tuesday, 28 February 2023

-- The average temperature today is 7.42˚C;
+- The average temperature today is 6.16˚C;
-- With highs of 7.92˚C and lows of -0.69˚C.
+- With highs of 6.6˚C and lows of 0.49˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->